erbsland-dev/erbsland-lang-config-doc/doc/reference/error-code.rst

         -   Description
     *   -   1
         -   :text-code:`IO`
-        -   **Input/output error:** There was a problem while reading data from an IO stream.
+        -   **Input/Output error:** A problem occurred while reading data from an I/O stream.
     *   -   2
         -   :text-code:`Encoding`
-        -   **Invalid encoding:** A problem with the UTF-8 encoding of the document.
+        -   **Invalid encoding:** The document contains a problem with UTF-8 encoding.
     *   -   3
         -   :text-code:`UnexpectedEnd`
-        -   **Unexpected end of document:** The document ended at an unexpected point.
+        -   **Unexpected end of document:** The document ended unexpectedly.
     *   -   4
         -   :text-code:`Character`
-        -   **Character not allowed:** The document contains a control character that is not allowed.
+        -   **Disallowed character:** The document contains a control character that is not allowed.
     *   -   5
         -   :text-code:`Syntax`
-        -   **Syntax error:** The document contains a syntax error.
+        -   **Syntax error:** The document has a syntax error.
     *   -   6
         -   :text-code:`LimitExceeded`
-        -   **Limit exceeded error:** The size of a name, text, or buffer exceeds the allowed limit.
+        -   **Limit exceeded:** The size of a name, text, or buffer exceeds the permitted limit.
     *   -   7
         -   :text-code:`NameConflict`
-        -   **Name conflict:** The same name was already defined earlier in the document.
+        -   **Name conflict:** The same name has already been defined earlier in the document.
     *   -   8
         -   :text-code:`Indentation`
-        -   **Unexpected indentation:** The indentation of a continued line does not match the previous line.
+        -   **Indentation mismatch:** The indentation of a continued line does not match the previous line.
     *   -   9
         -   :text-code:`Unsupported`
-        -   **Unsupported version of feature:** The requested feature version is not supported by this parser.
+        -   **Unsupported feature version:** The requested feature/version is not supported by this parser.
     *   -   10
         -   :text-code:`Signature`
-        -   **The signature was rejected:** A document was rejected because of its signature.
+        -   **Signature rejected:** The document’s signature was rejected.
     *   -   11
         -   :text-code:`Access`
-        -   **No access:** A document was rejected, because of an access check.
+        -   **Access denied:** The document was rejected due to an access check.
     *   -   12
         -   :text-code:`Validation`
-        -   **Validation failed:** The document failed one of the validation rules.
+        -   **Validation failure:** The document did not meet one of the validation rules.
+    *   -   99
+        -   :text-code:`Internal`
+        -   **Internal error:** The parser encountered an unexpected internal error.
     *   -   100+
-        -   :text-code:`Internal`
+        -   *Implementor Defined*
-        -   **Internal error:** The parser encountered an internal error.
+        -   Implementors can define additional error categories, starting with code 100.

 .. note::

-    Internal error is meant as last resort, e.g. when a parser relies a map of predefined values that isn't available at runtime.
+    The ``Internal`` error should be reserved as a last-resort indicator for serious issues, such as missing runtime data required by the parser.

 .. index::
     single: Data; Error Codes

 Available Data
 --------------

-The ``data`` directory contains the file ``error-codes.json``, which defines all error categories in a machine-readable format.
+The ``data`` directory contains the ``error-codes.json`` file, which defines all error categories in a machine-readable format.